 Specifically, this applies when using CloudFront VPC Origins or Global Accelerator.
 In these cases, inbound traffic from the internet does not pass through the IGW.

-When you add a Network Load Balancer, internal Application Load Balancer, or Amazon EC2 instance endpoint to AWS Global Accelerator, you can target it in a private subnet and send internet traffic directly to and from your endpoint in a virtual private cloud (VPC).
-The VPC that contains your load balancer or EC2 instance must have an internet gateway attached to indicate that the VPC accepts internet traffic.
-However, a public IP address isn't required for the load balancer or EC2 instance, and an internet gateway route associated with the subnet isn't required.
+When you add a Network Load Balancer, internal Application Load Balancer, or Amazon EC2 instance endpoint to AWS Global Accelerator, you can target them in private subnets and send internet traffic directly to and from the endpoint in your virtual private cloud (VPC).
+The VPC that contains the load balancer or EC2 instance must have an internet gateway attached to indicate that the VPC accepts internet traffic.
+However, the load balancer or EC2 instance does not need a public IP address.
+And there's no internet gateway route required associated with the subnet.

 Secure VPC connections in AWS Global Accelerator - AWS Global Accelerator